awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-editing-managing-configurations.md

 # Tutorial: Editing Amazon MQ Broker Configurations and Managing Configuration Revisions<a name="amazon-mq-editing-managing-configurations"></a>

 A *configuration* contains all of the settings for your ActiveMQ broker, in XML format \(similar to ActiveMQ's `activemq.xml` file\)\.
 You can apply a configuration immediately or during a *maintenance window*\.

+**Note**
+For an active/standby broker for high availability, if one of the broker instances undergoes maintenance, it takes Amazon MQ a short while to take the inactive instance out of service, allowing the healthy standby instance to become active and to begin accepting incoming communications\.

 To keep track of the changes you make to your configuration, you can create *configuration revisions*\.

 For more information, see the following:

 + [Configuration](configuration.md)